ajaviaad/doctorvit/README.md

 # DoctorVIT — Hyperstack H200 Production (doctorvit.eu)

-This scaffold is pre-configured to expose your service at **https://doctorvit.eu** with Let's Encrypt TLS.
+This scaffold is pre-configured to expose service at **https://doctorvit.eu** with Let's Encrypt TLS.

 ## Quick start